pulsar-edit/package-backend/docs/reference/Admin_Actions.md

 ### linter-shellcheck

 The community package `linter-shellcheck` has been discovered to be broken.
 The source code contains an [error](https://github.com/AtomLinter/linter-shellcheck/issues/160).
 This package's source code has since been archived as of August 7, 2023.
-So it is now impossible for this package to ever receive an update to resolve it's issue.
+So it is now impossible for this package to ever receive an update to resolve its issue.

 But the package has been forked to the [`pulsar-cooperative`](https://github.com/pulsar-cooperative) organization.
 This forked package is now recommended to download.